Leave a Gift in your Will

 Any gift, large or small, would make such a difference to a thriving environment and we would be privileged if you would consider leaving a gift in your Will to the Soil Association.

-By leaving a gift you'll join our Balfour Society, a community of pioneers who have pledged to safeguard our soil so that future generations can farm, eat and live happily in balance with the environment.
+By leaving a gift you'll receive an invitation to join our Balfour Society, a community of pioneers who have pledged to safeguard our soil so that future generations can farm, eat and live happily in balance with the environment.

 Together we can make our voices louder and create a sustainable future for generations to come.